JimMcL/YetAnotherTracker/README.md

 noise, physical vibrations or lighting fluctuations.
-These false tracks generally start and end in roughly the same location, so real tracks may be identifiable by their long length, maximum displacement or diffusion distance (although clearly none of these are infallible tests and the best approach will depend on the nature of your tracks).
+These false tracks generally start and end in roughly the same location, so real tracks may be identifiable by their long length, maximum displacement or diffusion distance or maximum number of points in the track (although clearly none of these are infallible tests and the best approach will depend on the nature of your tracks).

 Currently, the app does not have a pretty GUI interface, rather it is